Intel ISEF 2017

-This May 11th through 16th, nearly 1,800 of the world’s most promising young scientists, engineers and mathematicians gathered in Los Angeles to participate in the world’s largest pre-college science competition, the 2014 Intel International Science and Engineering Fair.
+This past May 14th through 19th, more than 1,700 promising young scientists, engineers and mathematicians gathered in Los Angeles, California, where they participated in the world’s largest pre-college science competition, the 2017 Intel International Science and Engineering Fair1.

-These young innovators represent the best of more than 7 million high school students around the globe who participated in science fairs this year, having won top honors at local, regional and national competitions to earn their place as finalists at Intel ISEF.
+These young innovators represented the best of more than 7 million high school students who participated in science fairs around the globe during the past year, and won top honors at local, regional and national science competitions.

-The main event, however, featured the finalists themselves as they presented original research projects – including breakthrough technologies and potential solutions to some the world’s most daunting problems – to panels of esteemed judges and competed more than USD 5 million in prizes and scholarships.
+Plus, every finalist had the chance to compete for more than USD 4 million in prizes and scholarships as they presented original research projects – including breakthrough technologies and potential solutions to some the world’s most vexing problems – to esteemed judges.